d0tTino/GeneCoder/docs/features.md

 via an overlay canvas.
 Animated pulses can move along the helix to illustrate progress.
 The frontend is loaded on demand so it works in both desktop and web deployments.
+Encoding results automatically trigger the viewer so you can inspect the output sequence right away.

 ![Visualizer tab GUI](https://flet.dev/docs/images/screenshot.png)